 We are currently looking for one or more collaborative, self-motivated Postdoctoral Associates to join our lab.

-Projects under three major areas of our research are available:
+Positions to work on two major areas of our research are available:

 - Protein Evolution Area: Elucidating the biochemical and biophysical basis of evolutionary change in protein function, with a focus on an insect gene whose ancestral function was likely somatic, and which later acquired essential roles in the germ line.

 The success of our research program relies on open and transparent communication between all members of the lab, and on our flexibility in pursuing unusual new research directions that arise as synergistic products of the diverse array of perspectives in the lab.
-For this reason, Dr. Extavour seeks to maintain a diverse and collaborative lab, where a multiplicity of distinct personal and professional experiences enhance both our intellectual work, and our growth together as a supportive team of people seeking to learn as much as we can individually and collectively.
+For this reason, Dr. Extavour seeks to maintain a diverse and collaborative lab, where a multiplicity of distinct personal and professional experiences enhances both our intellectual work, and our growth together as a supportive team of people seeking to learn as much as we can individually and collectively.
 Dr. Extavour is an experienced mentor with a proven track record of helping her trainees cultivate professional development skills and success in their subsequent independent scientific careers.
 Former Extavour lab members have gone on to successful careers in academia, industry, education, communication, government and the arts.
 In addition to professional development opportunities within the lab and exposure to a breadth of scientific disciplines, the Postdoctoral Associate will be able to take advantage of the vibrant scientific communities of Harvard University, the Quantitative Biology Initiative, the Museum of Comparative Zoology, the Harvard University Herbaria, the Arnold Arboretum, the Harvard Medical School, and the Broad Institute of MIT and Harvard, as well as the numerous other academic and research institutions in Boston and the surrounding area.

 Education.
 A Ph.D. or M.D. is required.
 Ph.D. students in the final year of their thesis work are eligible to apply, but proof of PhD will be required before their Postdoctoral Associate appointment can begin.
-Specific degree areas include but are not limited to developmental biology or developmental genetics, cell biology, biochemistry, microbiology, bioinformatics, zoology or embryology, molecular ecology, molecular evolution, experimental evolution, mathematical modelling, biophysics or soft matter physics, plant biology, or reproductive biology.
+Specific degree areas include but are not limited to developmental biology or developmental genetics, cell biology, biochemistry, functional genomics, microbiology, mycology, virology, bioinformatics, zoology or embryology, molecular ecology, molecular evolution, experimental evolution, mathematical modelling, biophysics or soft matter physics, plant biology, or reproductive biology.

-For the Drosophila projects:
+For the Holobiome projects:

 - willingness to participate in field collections OR in laboratory analysis of field-caught specimens is essential

-- experience with one or more of field work, microbiomes, plant physiology, chemistry or ecology is strongly preferred
+- experience with one or more of field work, microbiomes, holobiomes, plant physiology, chemistry or ecology is strongly preferred

 For the Protein Evolution projects: